-Climate change is expected to act as a hazard multiplier for many current threats and hazards, and in some cases will introduce new hazards to communities.
+Climate change is expected to act as a hazard multiplier for many current threats and hazards and in some cases will introduce new hazards to communities.
 The effects of climate change may cascade into a number of areas that are not directly weather related, affecting population shifts, public health, resources, and local economies.
-In other words, although a changing climate is not a threat or hazard unto itself, its impacts should be considered throughout risk analyses and
+The impacts of climate change should be considered through comprehensive risk analyses and future decision making processes in all five mission areas-Prevention, Protection, Mitigation, Response, and Recovery.